Robert has 3 hits, 2 RBIs to lead White Sox past A’s 3-2

 TIPPING POINT

-Hendriks said he was hit hard by the Yankees in two appearances last weekend because he was tipping his pitches.
-The All-Star allowed seven runs on five hits — including three homers — in 1 1/3 innings against New York before rebounding and striking out the side in the ninth against Oakland on Monday for his 27th save.
+Hendriks said he was hit hard by the Yankees in two appearances in the previous series because he was tipping his pitches.
+The All-Star allowed seven runs and five hits — including three homers — in 1 1/3 innings against New York.

 “Tipping is the easiest thing to fix,” Hendriks said.

-Hendriks admitted his wife, Kristi, had noticed it too — even before he reviewed videos.
+Hendriks said his wife, Kristi, had noticed it — even before he reviewed videos.

 “She’s always right,” Hendriks said.